 - Code42 only monitors one domain in a Google Workspace account even though multiple domains may exist in that account.
 Code42 monitors only the domain associated with the administrator email address that was used to register the Google Drive or Gmail service.

-- Cloud and email service connections are not available in the Code42 federal environment.
+- Cloud storage and email service connections are not available in the Code42 federal environment.

 Before you begin